apache/openjpa-site/migration/README.md

    - Switched some spans to divs
    - Included alt text for images and switched some imag tags to markdown
    - Cleaned up list indentation paticulatly in ./content/begin-using-openjpa---the-basics.md
+   - Changed many fully qualified hyperlinks to openjpa.apache.org to be internal particularly on ./content/documentation.md

    See [changes.txt](changes.txt)